ara-software/cvmfs/ara.opensciencegrid.org/v1.0.0/README.md

 ## Contents

-This directory initially only contains the a setup script `setup.sh`.
-However, this will be the destination for the trunk version of the ARA software on CVMFS.
-At that point it will contain `source`, `build`, and other relevant directories.
+This directory initially only contains static files which aren't build-dependent.
+However, this will be the destination for the version 1.0.0 of the ARA software on CVMFS.
+At that point it should contain the following:

+* setup.sh - A setup script which can be run to set all necessary paths to use this version of the s oftware
+* source - A directory containing the source files of all packages listed above
+* ara\_build - A directory containing the compiled files of ARA-specific software
+* root\_build - A directory containing the compiled files of ROOT alone
+* misc\_build - A directory containing the compiled files of all other packages

 ## Setup script